MolecularAI/MolBART/megatron_molbart/README.md

 # Megatron MolBART

 This is a version of MolBART that uses NVIDIA's Megatron framework for model parallelism along with support for Multi-GPU and Multi-Node data parallelism using DeepSpeed.
+Link to ChEMBL 27 dataset in CSV format: https://drive.google.com/file/d/17DKzuXmfmMP0XUInZrEdJ10sBxkehmzR/view?usp=sharing

 ## Installation

+Follow these steps in order:

 `conda create -c rdkit -n molbart rdkit` <br>
 `conda activate molbart` <br>